A Complete Guide to Methodist Universities

 Today, the United Methodist Church alone supports 117 schools, colleges, and universities in the United States.
 They offer Christian degrees at every level of education, but also a wide range of studies in secular fields, everything from medicine to accounting.

-By maintaining strong ties with their respective denominations as well as developing comprehensive departments and courses of study in more secular subjects, each of these schools has taken the inspiration delivered from John Wesley and turned it into a powerful advantage for today’s Christian students.
+By maintaining strong ties with their respective denominations as well as developing comprehensive departments and courses of study in more secular subjects, these schools have taken the inspiration delivered from John Wesley and turned it into a powerful advantage for today’s Christian students.

 Each Methodist university has its own reputation and strengths.
 Some are widely known as research institutions with strong connections to government and the international community.
 Others are liberal arts colleges in the traditional mold, with low student-to-faculty ratios and thought-provoking coursework.